Couchsurfing/rails-challenge/README.md

 * Setup database ```rake db:setup```
 * Run the app ```rails server``` or an interactive console ```rails console``` to test that your app is running.

+### Frontend Setup
+Run `yarn --cwd orders-app/ install` to install packages

+If heroku cli is available locally: run `heroku local -f Procfile.dev` to start the API server and the frontend server

+If not,`yarn --cwd orders-app/ start` will start the frontend alone.

+After it's running, browse to [homepage](http://localhost:4000)

 ### Premise:
 * E-commerce sites often follow a similar data format.
 I've already created models for some of the more common resources.
 These are the objects that are already modeled and included in the schema.